Trump fires watchdog who handled Ukraine complaint - KVIA

 Trump fires watchdog who handled Ukraine complaint

-Trump informed the Senate intelligence committee Friday of his decision to fire Atkinson, according to a letter obtained by The Associated Press.
+Trump informed the Senate intelligence committee late Friday of his decision to fire Michael Atkinson, according to a letter obtained by The Associated Press.
+Atkinson handled the whistleblower complaint that triggered Trump’s impeachment last year.

+Atkinson’s firing, which is part of a shakeup of the intelligence community under Trump, thrusts the president’s impeachment back into the spotlight as his administration deals with the deadly spread of coronavirus.
+As Trump was removing Atkinson, the number of U.S. deaths due to the virus topped 7,000.

 Trump said in the letter that it is “vital” that he has confidence in the appointees serving as inspectors general, and “that is no longer the case with regard to this inspector general.”